MartAndrey/SweetBat_Match/README.md

 -   Firebase

 ## Privacy Policy
-You can find our full privacy policy [here](https://martandrey.github.io/Hungry-Bat-Privacy-Policy/).
+You can find our full privacy policy [here](https://martandrey.github.io/SweetBat-Match-Privacy-Policy).
 We value your privacy and are committed to protecting your personal data.

 ## Contact
 If you have any questions, concerns or requests related to the game or the privacy policy, please feel free to contact us at the email address [martandreydev@gmail.com](mailto:martandreydev@gmail.com) .

 I'm excited to present to you my first commercial game developed in Unity with C#.
-I hope you enjoy Hungry Bat and I look forward to your comments and suggestions!
-Hungry Bat offers a free gaming experience with minimal ads designed to reward you with bonuses.
+I hope you enjoy SweetBat Match and I look forward to your comments and suggestions!
+SweetBat Match offers a free gaming experience with minimal ads designed to reward you with bonuses.
 Embark on this addictive, fruit-filled adventure that will leave you wanting more!

 Enjoy the game and the experience we offer!